So last year, I had this obsession with bands. Not just listening to them, but I wanted to be in one too.

-The song, called ‘Winter Wonderland’, (no, it’s not a Christmas song) was originally dedicated to an online friend who passed away a year ago.
+The song, called ‘Winter Wonderland’, (no, it’s not a Christmas song) was originally dedicated to a friend who passed away a year ago.
 So it meant something to me.
 However, that’s all in the past now and I have no idea what even inspired me to write all of this.
 Maybe it’s the fact that I’ve still got interest in this ‘band stuff’.
 I actually spend too much time on the internet, (this I know as a fact) so I come across knowing a lot of people online.
 The thing is with the online world is that you never know when people come and go, they could be here today and gone tomorrow; they could be who they say they are or someone else completely.
 But at the end of the day, they might just think they same about you too.

 (Hey, I just realized I used an Eminem lyric in that last paragraph.)